-All Euroapi employees have access to a secure compliance helpline system available 24/7 with a dedicated web page and a toll-free number available in several languages.
+All EUROAPI employees have access to a secure compliance helpline system available 24/7 with a dedicated web page and a toll-free number available in several languages.

-If employees have a concern or if they believe in good faith that a law, rule or principle in our Code of Ethics has been or is about to be violated, they can inform their superior or the Compliance & Business Integrity Department using the compliance helpline.
-Employees will not be disciplined or discriminated against provided that they act in good faith and with no malicious intent; even if the facts reported prove to be inaccurate or no further action is taken.
+If employees have a concern or if they believe in good faith that a law, rule or principle in our Code of Ethics has been or is about to be violated, they can inform their superior or the Ethics and Compliance Department using the compliance helpline.
+Employees will not be disciplined or discriminated against, provided that they act in good faith and without malicious intent, even if the facts reported prove to be inaccurate or no further action is taken.

-Our compliance helpline covers many areas: preserving health and safety (including discrimination, harassment and violence), freedom of association and collective bargaining, the prohibition of child labor and forced or compulsory labor, the protection of confidentiality and intellectual property, conflicts of interest and asset protection, good promotional and distribution practices, protecting privacy and personal data, protection of people and the environment, respect for human rights and the ten principles of the Global Compact, financial and accounting control rules, fair competition and corruption.
+The compliance helpline system is equipped to manage any human rights concern, including those related to preserving health and safety (including discrimination, harassment and violence), freedom of association and collective bargaining, the prohibition of child labor and forced or compulsory labor, the protection of confidentiality and intellectual property, conflicts of interest and asset protection, good promotional and distribution practices, protecting privacy and personal data, protection of people and the environment, financial and accounting control rules, fair competition, corruption, and respect for human rights and the 10 principles of the UN Global Compact.